Almond Salad Dressing

 This recipe originally came from Krishna Lunch at the University of Florida, but I’ve made many small adjustments over the years to try to achieve a taste closer to what I remember.
 The original recipe doesn’t include vinegar or almond extract, but I think these help to balance the flavor.

-- 42 g almonds (1⁄2 cup powdered or a loosely-packed 1⁄3 cup whole)
+- 42 g (1⁄2 cup powdered or 1⁄3 cup whole) almonds

-- 25 g nutritional yeast (1⁄3 cup)
+- 25 g (1⁄3 cup) nutritional yeast

 - 1⁄8 tsp (0.7 g) asafetida (hing)